 Professional Membership and Directory Listings

-• Professional Member of the Society for Editors and Proofreaders (view my directory entry)
+• Advanced Professional Member of the Society for Editors and Proofreaders (view my directory entry)

-• 2015 two day Society for Editors and Proofreaders Annual Conference
+• Society for Editors and Proofreaders Annual Conference (attended in 2015 and 2018)

-• 2016 one day Writing East Midlands Annual Writers' Conference
+• Writing East Midlands Annual Writers' Conference (attended in 2016)

 All About Me